 About the author

 Mariska Meurs is programme coordinator and senior health advocate at the Wemos Foundation, the Netherlands.
 She has been strongly engaged in global health governance and related civil society strategy processes.
-Mariska is the President of the Geneva Global Health Hub since the constitution of the association in May 2016.
+Mariska was the first G2H2 president (2016-17).

 Can the next WHO Director General start on a stronger financial basis?

 At the Financing Dialogue held at the WHO last Monday, 31 October 2016, Member States had mixed reactions to the Director General’s proposal to increase assessed contributions by 10 per cent.
 Is there a window of opportunity now, before the new DG takes office, to put the organization on a more solid financial basis?

 At the Financing Dialogue, some WHO Member States are making an almost impassioned plea for an increase of assessed contribution – even asking why the DG did not propose a larger increase.
 Others are hesitating, asking for more information before they can decide and yet others showing some reluctance.
 The proposal will be further discussed at the upcoming Executive Board meeting in January, when the proposed programme budget 2018 – 2019 is on the agenda.